Previous Research Seminars - 2018

 - Speaker: Ruaa Wana, Plymouth

 Abstract: Smoothed Particle Hydrodynamics (SPH) is a meshfree, Lagrangian, particle method.
 It is particularly well suited to simulating flow problems that have large deformations or contain free surfaces.
-This talk will discuss the SPH single phase simulations of a dam break flow and a tsunami wave generated by a fault rupture.
+This talk discussed the SPH single phase simulations of a dam break flow and a tsunami wave generated by a fault rupture.

 Wednesday 21 February: Recent results from LHCb